lealoureiro/icecast2-docker/README.md

 ## Icecast2 Docker Image

-Simple docker image build for running [icecast2](https://icecast.org/) in a container. \
+Simple docker image build for running [icecast2](https://icecast.org/) in a container.\

+Feel free to contribute or give some suggestions or feedback!

 ### Installation